Walkthrough: Use Group Policy to configure Windows Update for Business

 Ten days later

-Ten days after the quality update is released, it is offered to the devices in the slow ring the next time they scan for updates.
+Ten days after the quality update is released, it's offered to the devices in the slow ring the next time they scan for updates.

-If no problems occur, all of the devices that scan for updates will be offered the quality update within ten days of its release, in three waves.
+If no problems occur, all of the devices that scan for updates will be offered the quality update within 10 days of its release, in three waves.